-- (1) As reported in a Form 13F for the quarter ended June 30, 2004, filed by DePrince Race & Zollo, Inc. DePrince Race & Zollo, Inc., an investment advisor registered under the Investment Advisors Act of 1940, provides investment advisory services on a discretionary basis to institutional clients, most of whom are pension and profit sharing plans and trusts. - (2) As reported in a Form 13F for the quarter ended March 31, 2004, filed by Inverness Counsel, Inc. ("Inverness"), which is an investment advisor registered under the Investment Advisors Act of 1940.
+- (4) As reported in a Form 13F for the quarter ended June 30, 2006, filed by Inverness Counsel, Inc. ("Inverness"), which is an investment advisor registered under the Investment Advisors Act of 1940.
 According to a Schedule 13D filing dated December 30, 1997, Inverness originally purchased 854,100 shares of Common Stock for and on behalf of clients of Inverness, in the ordinary course of business for investment from the personal funds of such clients.
-Inverness has the sole power to dispose or to direct the disposition of such shares.
-Inverness does not possess, nor does it share, the power to vote or to direct the vote of any of such shares.
-Various officers and directors of Inverness own 35,950 shares, and such persons individually have the exclusive right to dispose, or to direct the disposition of, or to vote, or to direct the vote of, the shares owned by them. - (3) As reported in a Schedule 13G dated June 30, 2004, filed by Dimensional Fund Advisors Inc. ("Dimensional"), which is an investment advisor registered under the Investment Advisors Act of 1940.
-Dimensional furnishes investment advice to four investment companies registered under the Investment Advisors Act of 1940, and serves as investment manager to certain other commingled group trusts and separate accounts.
-In its role as investment advisor or manager, Dimensional possesses voting and/or investment power over the 415,600 shares that are owned by such investment companies, commingled group trusts and separate accounts.
-Dimensional disclaims beneficial ownership of such securities. - (4) Includes 487,569 shares of stock held by the Frequency Electronics, Inc. ESOP Trust (the "Trust") for the Company's Employee Stock Ownership Plan, all of which shares have been allocated to the individual accounts of employees of the Company (including the Named Officers as defined on page 13); also includes 121,095 shares held by the Trust under the Company's Stock Bonus Plan (converted by amendment to the Employee Stock Ownership Plan as of January 1, 1990). - (5) Includes 228,000 shares issuable on the full exercise of options granted to Mr. Bloch on August 31, 1998, July 7, 1999 and March 1, 2001 under the Senior ESOP, as that term is hereinafter defined.
-All of these options were, by their terms, exercisable one year after issuance at an exercise price of \$7.125, \$7.625 and \$13.49, respectively (see the discussion of the Senior ESOP included in the Compensation Committee Report, below). - (6) Includes the number of shares which, as at August 27, 2004, were deemed to be beneficially owned by the persons named below, by way of their respective rights to acquire beneficial ownership of such shares within 60 days through (i) the exercise of options; (ii) the automatic termination of a trust, discretionary account, or similar arrangement; or (iii) by reason of such person's having sole or shared voting powers over such shares.
-The following table sets forth for each person named below the total number of shares which may be so deemed to be beneficially owned by him and the nature of such beneficial ownership:
+Per the Form 13F, (i) Inverness has the sole power to dispose or to direct the disposition of such shares, (ii) Inverness does not possess, nor does it share, the power to vote or to direct the vote of any of such shares and (iii) various officers and directors of Inverness own 35,950 shares, and such persons individually have the exclusive right to dispose, or to direct the disposition of, or to vote, or to direct the vote of, the shares owned by them. - (5) As reported in a Form 13F for the quarter ended March 31, 2006, filed by Austin W. Marxe and David M. Greenhouse, officers of AWM Investment Company, Inc., an institutional investment manager.
+Per the Form 13F, (i) Marxe and Greenhouse share sole voting and investment power over 507,200 shares of Company Common Stock, (ii) Marxe and Greenhouse are managing members of various funds owning the Company's Common Stock and (iii) the principal business of each Fund is to invest in equity and equity-related securities. - (6) Includes 435,690 shares of stock held by the Frequency Electronics, Inc. ESOP Trust (the "Trust") for the Company's Employee Stock Ownership Plan, all of which shares have been allocated to the individual accounts of employees of the Company (including the Named Officers as defined on page 15); also includes 121,095 shares held by the Trust under the Company's Stock Bonus Plan (converted by amendment to the Employee Stock Ownership Plan as of January 1, 1990). - (7) Includes 198,000 shares issuable on the full exercise of the following options granted to Mr. Bloch: 18,000 shares granted on August 31, 1998 at an exercise price of \$7.125 under the Senior ESOP, as that term is hereinafter defined, and 180,000 shares granted on March 1, 2001 at an exercise price of \$13.49, per terms of Mr. Bloch's employment agreement.
+(See the discussion on the Chief Executive Officer included in the Compensation Committee Report below). - (8) Includes 3,000 shares issuable on the full exercise of options granted to General Franklin on August 31, 1998 under the Senior ESOP, as that term is hereinafter defined, at an exercise price of \$7.125.
+(See the discussion of the Senior ESOP included under Equity Compensation Plan Information, below). - (9) Includes shares granted to the officers of the Company pursuant to a stock purchase agreement in connection with the Company's Restricted Stock Plan: